DTLaboratory/dtlaboratory.github.io/index.md

 DT Lab is an actor-oriented distributed computing framework for hosting DTs (Digital Twins).

+DT Lab can compute near-realtime insights into the state of complex systems.

 Typical applications are Internet of Things (IOT), Augmented Reality (AR), Logistics, streaming analytics - any problem that requires near-realtime continuous calculation of actionable states at scale.
 DT Lab is especially